Supracentrality Analysis of Temporal Networks with Directed Interlayer Coupling: Supracentrality Framework

 \section{Supracentrality Framework}

 We now describe the supracentrality framework that we presented in \cite{taylor2019tunable}.
-This formulation generalizes our formulation of supracentrality from \cite{taylor2017eigenvector}, which required that interlayer coupling take the form of an undirected chain.
+The present formulation generalizes our formulation of supracentrality from \cite{taylor2017eigenvector} that required interlayer coupling to take the form of an undirected chain.
 (See the top row of Fig.~\ref{fig:toy1}.)
 To aid our presentation, we summarize our mathematical notation in Table~\ref{table:notation}.